Marquee Sessions and Lectures

 WALLACE H. COULTER AWARD FOR LIFETIME ACHIEVEMENT IN HEMATOLOGY

-ASH will recognize Éliane Gluckman, MD, PhD, of the University of Paris, with the 2024 Wallace H. Coulter Award for Lifetime Achievement in Hematology.
-Dr. Gluckman, a renowned physician-scientist and thought leader, is being honored for a lifetime of achievement in cord blood transplantation.
-She performed the world’s first human cord blood transplant, which established cord blood as an alternative stem cell source for patients in need of hematopoietic cell transplantation and shortened the delay between donor identification and actual transplant.
-Since that revolutionary procedure in 1988, there have been more than 40,000 transplants, with cord blood registries established worldwide.
+ASH will recognize Éliane Gluckman, MD, PhD, of the University of Paris, for a lifetime of achievement in cord blood transplantation.
+She performed the world’s first human cord blood transplant, which established cord blood as an alternative stem cell source for patients in need of hematopoietic cell transplantation and shortened the delay between donor identification and transplant.
+She was drawn to hematology because of its potential for growth and innovation.
+Her first residency position affirmed her passion and interest in Fanconi anemia and sickle cell disease (SCD).
+From 1988, she led cord blood research as medical director of the bone marrow transplant service and head of the department of hematology at the Saint-Louis Hospital.

-Dr. Gluckman has continued to shape hematology.
-Her impact includes significant contributions to the understanding of hematologic disorders such as aplastic anemia, Fanconi anemia, and sickle cell disease through the design of new conditioning protocols that?are used to prepare patients for stem cell transplantation.
+Her continued impact includes contributions to understanding disorders such as aplastic anemia, Fanconi anemia, and SCD through the design of new conditioning protocols that?are used to prepare patients for stem cell transplantation.
+Her current project examines immunogenetic factors that could predict the outcomes and probability of finding a donor for stem cell transplants in people living with SCD and other hereditary disorders.

 ASH MENTOR AWARDS